NICE and social care

 We know that the approach we take in social care needs to be different; people using the social care system and the workforce providing those services have different priorities and needs.
 So we have been careful to ensure that our methods and processes have been developed in close collaboration with the adults and children's care sectors.

 Social care guideline topics

 In addition to the social care quality standards already published, NICE is currently developing or planning to develop guidelines and quality standards with a particular focus on social care on the topics below:

 - Challenging behaviour in people with learning disability

 - Managing medicines in care homes

 - Mental health problems in people with learning disability

-- Older people with long-term conditions
+- Social care of older people with multiple long-term conditions

 - Transition between health and social care